Middle School Model UN

 Where is Y-MUN MS held?

-The 2022 Y-MUN MS conference will be held virtually.
+The 2024 Y-MUN MS conference will be held in-person at the Hershey Lodge in Hershey, PA.

 How can I attend Y-MUN MS?

 To attend Y-MUN MS, students must be part of a participating delegation.
-To inquire about starting your own delegation, contact us at firstname.lastname@example.org.
+To inquire about starting your own delegation, fill out the form gpy.tfaforms.net/f/ymca-civic-engagement and/or email Lindsay Doyle (Lindsay.Doyle@philaymca.org) and the volunteer lead staff (email@example.com).

 How much does it cost to attend Y-MUN MS?